 Create a server résumé you’re proud of

-Maybe you are beginning your career in restaurants ( if so check out “how to wait tables“), and need to put together your first server résumé, or maybe you have taken the advice of my article “Make more money; there are two ways” and you became the best server at your current restaurant, and now it’s time your skills make you more money at a higher end restaurant.
+Maybe you are beginning your career in restaurants ( if so check out “how to wait tables“), and need to put together your first server résumé, or maybe you have taken the advice of my article “Make more money; there are two ways” and you became the best server at your current restaurant, and now it’s time your server skills make you more money at a higher end restaurant.

 Click on the button below and look through my server résumé templates…

 …for inspiration or as a template for your résumé.
 Just replace what I have written with your gold nuggets of work experience and knowledge to create your own unique server résumé.
 Or, look at them for resume inspiration.
-Either way, take a look at the templates to see if they can help you land your next serving/restaurant job, they are at the bottom of this article!Look at the Resume Templates
+Either way, take a look at the templates to see if they can help you land your next serving/restaurant job, they are at the bottom of this article!Look at Server Resume Examples

 Now, let’s talk about what it takes to create a great server résumé!

-Your résumé should…
+Your server résumé should…

 - be easy to read

 - contain enough white space in between writing to create a clean look–no clutter

 - contain no spelling mistakes

 - contain no grammatical errors–spell check that s**t!